mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 ## Access the state [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 The state is exposed on the `apiRef` object.
+It is strongly advised not to access the state values manually because the structure of the state can change if needs be.

-We strongly advise you to only access it through selectors which are functions which takes the whole state as an argument and return some value.
+The `x-data-grid-pro` package exposes a set of selectors, which are functions taking the whole state as an argument and returning some value.
-The structure of the state can change, but we guarantee that all the selectors will keep working between minor releases.
+You can use those to gather data from the state without worrying about the internal structure of the state.

 ### Direct selector access

+The simplest way to use a selector is to call it as a function with the state as its first argument.

 ```tsx
 const pageSize = gridPageSizeSelector(apiRef.current.state);